parse-community/docs/_includes/ios/objects.md

 Keys must be alphanumeric strings.
 Values can be strings, numbers, booleans, or even arrays and dictionaries - anything that can be JSON-encoded.

-Each `%{ParseObject}` has a class name that you can use to distinguish different sorts of data.
+Each `PFObject` has a class name that you can use to distinguish different sorts of data.
 For example, we could call the high score object a `GameScore`.
 We recommend that you NameYourClassesLikeThis and nameYourKeysLikeThis, just to keep your code looking pretty.

 ## Saving Objects